Ridwon27/Exploratory-Data-Analysis-on-Employee-performance/README.md

 When analyzing salary based on years at the company, there is no clear upward trend.
 Employees with 17 years of experience earn the highest average salary ($71,810), while those with 9 years earn the lowest ($58,221).
 Salaries fluctuate at different tenure levels, possibly due to promotions, role changes, or variations in company pay structures over time.

 Finally, when looking at tenure by gender, males have a longer average stay at the company (10.51 years) compared to females (9.68 years).
 This may suggest differences in career longevity, turnover rates, or workplace retention factors between genders.

+---

+### Correlation Analysis
+---
+The correlation matrix reveals weak relationships among the numerical variables in the dataset.
+Performance rating has a very slight positive correlation (0.07) with satisfaction score, suggesting that employees with higher performance ratings may be slightly more satisfied, though the effect is minimal.

+Salary shows almost no correlation with performance rating (-0.009) and a very weak negative correlation with satisfaction score (-0.03), indicating that higher salaries do not necessarily lead to better performance or higher satisfaction.
+Similarly, salary has a weak negative correlation with age (-0.06), meaning older employees do not necessarily earn more.

+Years at the company has a near-zero correlation with salary (0.007) and performance rating (0.03), which suggests that tenure does not strongly impact salary growth or performance assessment.
+Satisfaction score also shows little to no correlation with age (0.01) and years at the company (0.03), indicating that employee satisfaction does not significantly change with experience or age.

+Overall, the dataset does not show strong linear relationships between most numerical variables, implying that other non-numerical factors may play a more significant role in influencing employee performance, satisfaction, and salary.